Form factor (mobile phones): Keyboard bars

 These are variants of bars that have a full QWERTY keyboard on the front.
 While they are technically the same as a regular bar phone, the keyboard and all the buttons make them look significantly different.
 Devices like these were popular in the mid to late 2000s, but lost popularity afterward.
 The BlackBerry line from Research In Motion (RIM) was particularly popular and influential in this category.
+The Unihertz Titan series is a series of QWERTY bar phones with modern Android software, produced in the 2020s.